How does node centrality in a financial network affect asset price prediction?: The impact of factors' centrality on prediction

-Taking the first dataset as an example, Fig. \ref{MI IN fig8} depicts the daily $I(\boldsymbol{X};Y)$ and $I/N$.
-During these 300 days, the mutual information between the last 8 central factors and the London gold spot price is larger than that between the first 8 central factors and the gold spot price for 169 days.
-However, the average of the former is larger than that of the latter.
-The information/noise ratio of the last 8 central factors is always significantly higher than that of the first 8 central factors.
-Therefore, we believe that the information/noise ratio of the factors may be more important than mutual information in a forecasting problem.
-Additionally, we see some dramatic changes in the figure owing to the substitution of some factors.
-The phase of slight changes in $I(\boldsymbol{X};Y)$ and $I/N$ is caused mainly by the fluctuation of prices.
+Taking the dataset I as an example, the average mutual information between the last 8 central factors and the London gold spot price is greater than that between the first 8 central factors and the gold spot price during these 300 days.
+However, as depicted in Fig. \ref{MI IN fig8}(a), the daily mutual information between the last 8 central factors and the London gold spot price is greater than that between the first 8 central factors and the London gold spot price only on 169 out of 300 days.
+Observing from Fig. \ref{MI IN fig8}(b), the information/noise ratio of the last 8 central factors consistently surpasses that of the first 8 central factors.
+This underscores that the information/noise ratio serves as a more favorable criterion for selecting factors in forecasting scenarios.
+Furthermore, significant changes in Figure \ref{MI IN fig8} are attributed to the dynamic substitution of certain factors.
+Relatively minor changes in $I(\emph{\textbf{X}}; Y)$ and $I/N$ primarily stem from price fluctuations.

+As far as now, we have explained the first problem.
+In general, factors with low centrality exhibit higher information/noise ratios.
+High-centrality factors carry more both information and noise, resulting in lower information/noise ratios and consequently inferior predictive capabilities.